 - Make sure that the computer running PRTG is member of the domain you want to integrate it to.
 You can check this setting in your machine's System Properties (for example, Control Panel | System and Security | System , click on Change settings link).

-- In the PRTG web interface, switch to the System Administration—System and Website settings.
+- In the PRTG web interface, switch to the System Administration—Core & Probes settings.

 - Optional : PRTG will use the same Windows user account used to run the "PRTG Core Server Service".
 By default, this is the "local system" Windows user account.
-If this user does not have sufficient rights to query a list of all existing groups from the Active Directory, you should provide credentials of a user account with full AD access by using the Use explicit credentials option.
+If this user does not have sufficient rights to query a list of all existing groups from the Active Directory, provide credentials of a user account with full AD access by using the Use explicit credentials option as Access Type.

 - Save your settings.